openoms/bitcoin-tutorials/joinmarket/joinmarket_desktop_to_blitz.md

 * [JoinMarket on the RaspiBlitz guide](README.md)

-* Video demonstration of using the JoinMarket-Qt GUI by @waxwing:
+* Video demonstration of using the JoinMarket-Qt GUI by @AdamISZ:
 <https://youtu.be/hwmvZVQ4C4M>

-* Video about how to setup and use JoinMarket on the Ubuntu Node Box by @k3tan:
+* Video about how to setup and use JoinMarket on the Ubuntu Node Box by @k3tan172:
 <https://www.youtube.com/watch?v=zTCC86IUzWo>